Maren0000/website/_posts/2025-01-20-ACPC-Frida.md

 <img src="{{ site.url }}{{ site.baseurl }}/assets/images/acpc-frida/Pasted image 20250118130201.png" alt="">
 <img src="{{ site.url }}{{ site.baseurl }}/assets/images/acpc-frida/Pasted image 20250118130648.png" alt="">

 The file has be successfully decrypted.
 But that's not the only thing we can do with the il2cpp-bridge.
-I won't go too much into it here and I would recommend you check the [code snippets page](https://github.com/vfsfitvnm/frida-il2cpp-bridge/wiki/Snippets)and the issues/discussions pages on the GitHub page as there is plenty of more info to be found there, but here are a few interesting screenshots of my own code snippets and console logs to show a bit of what's possible.
+I won't go too much into it here and I would recommend you check the [code snippets page](https://github.com/vfsfitvnm/frida-il2cpp-bridge/wiki/Snippets) and the issues/discussions pages on the GitHub page as there is plenty of more info to be found there, but here are a few interesting screenshots of my own code snippets and console logs to show a bit of what's possible.

 <img src="{{ site.url }}{{ site.baseurl }}/assets/images/acpc-frida/Pasted image 20250118134144.png" alt="">

 Tracing a bunch of function calls with arguments and returns

 <img src="{{ site.url }}{{ site.baseurl }}/assets/images/acpc-frida/Pasted image 20250118134230.png" alt="">

 Backtracing a method

 <img src="{{ site.url }}{{ site.baseurl }}/assets/images/acpc-frida/Pasted image 20250118134406.png" alt="">

 Invoking a method with custom values

 <img src="{{ site.url }}{{ site.baseurl }}/assets/images/acpc-frida/Pasted image 20250118134824.png" alt="">

 Creating a new instance of a class and using a custom method implementation to print a values in a struct each time the method is called

 ## Conclusion